Carl-97/SIMS-WebCrawler/README.md

 Input file should not be modified.

-The input file must have columns Artikelnumber, Brand, typbenämning (comes from apendo)
+The input file must have columns Artikelnumber, Brand, typbeteckning

 Purpose of Input file